-We are a company limited by guarantee and a registered charity and our annual turnover is around £1.4 million.
+We are a company limited by guarantee and a registered charity.
+Total expenditure in 2023-24 was just over £2 million.

 We are based in a converted Victorian school in central York.
 We also provide office accommodation for local organisations and offer conference and meeting rooms for hire.